- Getting needed medical care >>

 - All FCN staff wear protective face masks at all times in our clinics and administrative areas.

-- Patients may be asked to wait in their car until their appointment time, then they are escorted directly to exam rooms instead of using the waiting room.
+- Patients may be asked to wait in their car until their appointment time, then be escorted directly to exam rooms instead of using the waiting room.

 - During certain times of the day, appointments may be reserved for high-risk patients (pregnant, elderly, infants, etc.)